Should Central Banks Issue Digital Currency?

 32 Pages Posted: 6 Jun 2019 Last revised: 29 Apr 2020

-Keywords: Monetary policy, liquidity premium, collateral constraint, aggregate investment, cryptocurrency
+Keywords: Monetary policy, liquidity premium, collateral constraints, aggregate investment, cryptocurrency

 JEL Classification: E32, E42, E52, G28